ryan-mcclue/unsw/comp3231/week1.md

 In fact, still concurrency in a single-threaded application from in-kernel concurrency

 Critical region where shared resources operated on.
 Mutual exclusion solutions
 - taking turns (poor if need at differing rates)
 - disable interrupts (only possible on single-core)
 - atomic hardware TSL instruction (spinlock/busy-wait, so can get starved if many)
 NOTE: a premptive lock allows to call acquire() multiple times from same owner
-IMPORTANT: all build from locks
+IMPORTANT: all build from locks and are OS implementation specific (e.g. os161 uses wait channels for cvs)
 - A semaphore more state to overcome busy-waiting.
   Puts processes into a blocked queue if trying to access an unavailable resource, i.e. waits/sleeps; P (initial count determines how many waits proceed before blocking)